Support Plymouth Taskforce to End the Homelessness

 Life Insurance Policies:

 Life insurance is an easy and low cost way to remember PTEH in your estate plans.
 Life insurance proceeds are almost always income tax–free to the beneficiary.
 The beneficiary designation in your life insurance policy determines where the proceeds will be distributed.
 Life insurance can be distributed to PTH if we are named as the beneficiary or one of the beneficiaries of the policy at the time of your death.

 To add or change a beneficiary on your insurance policy contact your insurance company to receive a copy of its change of beneficiary form.
 Then return the updated form to your insurance company indicating your changes.

 IRAs and Retirement Accounts:

 Most retirement plans, including 401(k)s and IRAs, are income tax–deferred, meaning income tax is not paid until the funds are distributed to you in life, or upon your death.
 This taxation makes retirement assets among the most costly assets to distribute to loved ones.

-Because they are subject to income taxes to your beneficiaries, retirement assets make ideal gifts to PTH.
+Because they are subject to income taxes to your beneficiaries, retirement assets make ideal gifts to PTEH.
 Income taxes on retirement assets you leave to your family can be as high as 35%, which can be a substantial sum taken from your savings.
-Should you wish to name PTH as your IRA/Retirement account beneficiary, funds would be transferred to us tax-free.
+Should you wish to name PTEH as your IRA/Retirement account beneficiary, funds would be transferred to us tax-free.
 Thus your family wouldn’t be burdened with having to pay income tax on your retirement account, and the organization would receive the full amount in the account.

 For more information, please contact us at email@example.com: